 The department brings out the annual report of NABARD which documents a comprehensive picture of the activities undertaken by NABARD in the previous financial year.

-D. Manage the Rural Economy Tracker
+E. Manage the Rural Economy Tracker

 The department has evolved a data tracking system, titled Rural Economy Tracker (RET) by bringing all important data relating to various aspects of the rural economy of India together.
-RET tracks 63 different parameters, including the rainfall situation, agricultural production, State-wise Cold Storage capacity, State-wise Livestock Population and Production of major livestock products, wholesale price index (WPI) and consumer price index (CPI).
+RET tracks 63 different parameters, including the rainfall situation, agricultural production, State-wise Cold Storage capacity, State-wise Livestock Population and Production of major livestock products, wholesale price index (WPI) and consumer price index (CPI), etc.

 F. Provide support to Committees/Expert Working Groups

-The department and its officers provide academic / secretarial support to the committees wherein NABARD is involved.
+The department and its officers provide academic / secretarial support to the Committees wherein NABARD is involved.

 G. Maintain the Central Library of NABARD